fusioncharts/dev_centre_docs/getting-started/react-native/your-first-chart-using-react-native.md

 FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps and dashboards in JavaScript.
 We have built a simple and lightweight **React Native** component which provides bindings for **FusionCharts**.
 The `react-native-fusioncharts` component allows you to easily add rich and interactive charts to any **React Native** project.

-In this page, we'll see how to install FusionCharts and render a chart using the `react-native-fusionCharts` component.
+In this page, we'll see how to install FusionCharts and render a chart using the `react-native-fusioncharts` component.

 ## Installation